themeselection/flyonui-docs/framework-integrations/vuejs.md

-# Set up FlyonUI with Vuejs using Tailwind CSS
+# Set up FlyonUI with Tailwind CSS Vuejs

 Integrate FlyonUI with Vuejs and Tailwind CSS to build a modern, responsive UI, streamlining your development process with ease.